karptonite/geekcache/README.md

         }
     }

-This package has one package dependency: the service providers require a dependency injection container, and will work with **either** Pimple 1.1, or Laravel's container, which can be installed separately from the laravel framework by adding `"illuminate/container": "4.1.*"` to your composer.json file.
+This package has one package dependency: the service providers requires Laravel's dependency injection container.

 GeekCache also requires a key/value storage system for the back end.
 Currently, GeekCache is implemented for only one system: Memcached, using the